rolling-scopes-school/docs/docs/code-of-conduct.md

-Rolling scopes School believes our community should be open for everyone.
+The Rolling Scopes School believes our community should be open for everyone.

 We are expecting cooperation from all participants to help ensuring a friendly, safe, and welcoming environment for everybody, regardless of